unclereeemus/ytmp/README.md

   - thumbnails are not automatically deleted. if \$download_thumbnails option is set to 1 then thumbnails are downloaded and not removed regardless of whether the song is downloaded or not
-  - sadly there's no way to customize the fzf keybinds without modifying the source so if something doesn't work for you feel free to do a global replace of the bind (the keynames are what's shown in this help)
+  - sadly there's no way to customize the fzf keybinds without modifying the source so if something doesn't work for you feel free to do a global replace of the bind (the keynames are not always what's shown in this help so consult the fzf manpage for the fzf synonym)
   - also unfortunately the program does not check and will not tell you if you've entered something unexpected/wrong or do not have all the dependencies installed
 ```